-- Provide at least 25 training sessions for public health environmentalists and other district and county staff to assure compliance with FDA Food Program standards. - Inspect 100% of food facilities at frequency required by risk category. - Ensure that 95% of critical violations are corrected within 10 days. - Assure that all food facilities comply with manager certification requirements. - Respond to 98% of consumer complaints within three days. - Respond to 100% of food-borne illness complaints within 24 hours. - Achieve all of the nine FDA Retail Food Program standards (national goal is one standard by 2010).
+- Provide at least 25 training sessions for public health environmentalists and other district and county staff to assure compliance with FDA Food Program standards. - Inspect 100% of food facilities at frequency required by risk category. - Ensure that 95% of critical violations are corrected within 10 days. - Respond to 98% of consumer complaints within three days. - Respond to 100% of food-borne illness complaints within 24 hours. - Achieve all of the nine FDA Retail Food Program standards (national goal is one standard by 2010).